kelseyhightower/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 > This tutorial sets the Kubelet `--authorization-mode` flag to `Webhook`.
 Webhook mode uses the [SubjectAccessReview](https://kubernetes.io/docs/admin/authorization/#checking-api-access) API to determine authorization.

+In this section you are interacting with your cluster as a whole, so the following 2 role creation commands only need to be run from a single controller

 ```
 gcloud compute ssh controller-0
 ```